shapeh/flagkit/README.md

 # flagkit-web
-styles and images to easily allow the awesome flagkit svgs to be used on the web
+Styles and images in SVG format to easily allow the awesome flagkit svgs to be used on the web.

 ## Install
 ```npm i flagkit-web```